 Crazy Simple

 P.S.
-If you want to practice each letter of the alphabet, sign up to the Fox Den Resource Library here or in the sidebar and download your free lettering printables today!
+If you enjoyed this faux calligraphy tutorial and want to practice each letter of the alphabet, sign up to the Fox Den Resource Library here or in the sidebar and download your free worksheets and printables today!

 Hi Shelby, I have been doing the free jumpstart course.
 I have been enjoying it.
 THank you for offering it for free.
 That is very kind.
 I got to you site through your faux caligraphy posting.
 I have a question about pens, is a Sharpie Precision marker a felt tip pen?
 That is what I have hanging around.
 THanks again